AirCoder89/Slot-Machine-Prototype-4-TJS--2021/README.md

 ---

 ## Introduction
-Welcome to my slot machine prototype!
 This is the fourth experiment in a series where I explore different animation techniques for slot machines.
 For this prototype, I've employed my custom tween library, **[Tween Job System (TJS)](https://github.com/AirCoder89/TJS-Tween-Job-System-)**, which is an optimized animation engine based on a job system.
 The usage of TJS is quite similar to DOTween, with a range of handy shortcut extensions that simplify animation tasks in Unity.

 **Video Demo**
 [![CLICK HERE](https://github.com/user-attachments/assets/33cefed9-e105-4933-a1a2-757b63595b95)](https://www.youtube.com/watch?v=OIwOSg_UdRI)